 Fabric type A pillow’s material affects both its comfort and its practicality.
 Some are machine-washable, making them easy to clean if you happen to spill your in-flight beverage of choice.
 Others have a thin layer of micro-fabric on one side and inflatable plastic on the other, which might work for those with less sensitive skin but will irritate those who want a plusher pillow.
 Some options — like a scarf or blanket design — offer both warming and comfort.

-Test Results: Trtl Pillow (Best Design)
+Test Results: Trtl Pillow (Best Overall)

 What We Like